aimenux/ObserverDemo/README.md

 >Observer is aware of subject (maintains a reference on subject that will be used to get its state when update operation is called)

+Drawbacks :
-Drwabacks : (1) The notification of state changes is made explicitly by the subject.
-(2) Strong coupling betweeen Subject and Observer.
+- (1) The notification of state changes is made explicitly by the subject.
+- (2) Strong coupling betweeen Subject and Observer.

 ## Example2